Dynamics and thermalization in correlated one-dimensional lattice systems

 We will also be interested in describing the momentum distribution function after relaxation by using statistical ensembles.
-A polynomial time approach in this case is only known within the grand-canonical formalism \cite{rigol_05}.
+A polynomial time approach in this case is only known to us within the grand-canonical formalism \cite{rigol_05}.
 The one-particle density matrix in this ensemble can be written as

-where, $\mu$ is the chemical potential, $k_B$ is the Boltzmann constant, $T$ is the temperature, and $Z$ (which is the same for HCBs and fermions) is the partition function.
-To arrive to Eq.~\eqref{rigol_grand1}, in addition to the Jordan-Wigner transformation \eqref{rigol_jw}, we have used the cyclic property of the trace.
-Another property of the trace, this time over the fermionic Fock space, is
+where $\mu$ is the chemical potential, $k_B$ is Boltzmann's constant, $T$ the temperature, and $Z=\textrm{Tr} \lbrace e^{-(\hat{H}_{\textrm{HCB}} -\mu\sum_{n} \hat{b}^{\dagger}_{n}\hat{b}_{n})/k_B T}\rbrace$ (identical for HCBs and fermions) is the partition function.
+To arrive to Eq.~\eqref{rigol_grand1}, in addition to the Jordan--Wigner transformation [Eq.~\eqref{rigol_jw}], we have used the cyclic property of the trace.
+Another useful property of the trace, over the fermionic Fock space \cite{rigol_05}, is

-where ${\bf I}$ is the identity matrix.
-Equation \eqref{rigol_tr} allows us to compute $Z$ as $Z=\prod_i \left[ 1+e^{-(E_{ii}-\mu)/k_B T} \right]$.
-By noticing that for $i\neq j$, we can write $f^\dagger_{i}f^{}_{j}= \exp\left( \sum_{mn}f^\dagger_{m} A_{mn}f^{}_{n}\right) -1$, where the only nonzero element of ${\bf A}$ is $A_{ij}=1$, the off-diagonal elements of $\rho_{ij}$ ($i\neq j$) can be obtained as
+where $\mathbf{I}$ is the identity matrix.
+Equation \eqref{rigol_tr} allows us to compute $Z$ as $Z=\prod_j \left[ 1+e^{-(E_{jj}-\mu)/k_B T} \right]$.
+By noticing that for $j\neq k$, we can write $f^{\dagger}_{j}f_{k}= \exp\left( \sum_{nq}f^{\dagger}_{n} A_{nq}f_{q}\right) -1$, where the only nonzero element of $\mathbf{A}$ is $A_{jk}=1$, the off-diagonal elements of $\rho_{jk}$ ($j\neq k$) can be obtained as

-where ${\bf O}_1$ (${\bf O}_2$) is diagonal with the first $j-1$ ($i-1$) elements of the diagonal equal to $-1$ and the others equal to $1$.
-The diagonal elements of $\rho_{ij}$ are the same as for noninteracting fermions and can be computed as
+where $\mathbf{O}_{1}$ ($\mathbf{O}_{2}$) is diagonal with the first $j-1$ ($k-1$) elements of the diagonal equal to $-1$ and the others equal to $1$.
+The diagonal elements of $\rho_{jk}$ are the same as for noninteracting fermions and can be computed as

 The computational time within this approach scales as $L^5$.